techsoft3d/KinematicsToolkit/README.md

 In addition to the core Kinematics Toolkit classes this repo contains an experimental Editor Environment for interactively creating Kinematics Hierachies, setting up animations and exporting those to JSON.

-For questions/feedback please send an email to guido@techsoft3d.com or post in our forum https://forum.techsoft3d.com/ .
+For questions/feedback please send an email to guido@techsoft3d.com or post in our forum https://forum.techsoft3d.com/.
+For a 90 day trial of the HOOPS Web Platform go to https://www.techsoft3d.com/products/hoops/web-platform.

 **Limitations:**
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**